 Why don’t people consider cleaning their insides?
 We clean the outside don’t we?

-We know how to clean our bodies by showering or bathing, but do we understand that we also need to get our insides cleaned?
+We know how to clean our bodies by showering or bathing, but do we understand that we also need to have our insides cleaned?
+Our hearts, our minds, our souls?
 How do I know this?
 Because I have been confronted with this myself.
 What in the world do I mean?
 Bear with me and read these words.

-We need to desire and be action orientated about our inside to be kept clean and pure as well.
-We as people can spend an exorbitant amount of time on our outside appearances and status and the like can’t we?
+We need to ask Jesus to help us, and we need to take action about how our insides are to be kept by reading his words.
+He wants all our corners cleaned out.
+He would like us to desire holiness and his righteousness and to be like him.
+We as people can spend an exorbitant amount of time on our outside appearance and status and the like can’t we?
 But what about the inside and what about our conscience?
 Jesus desires for us to see our insides as the most important, not the outside.
-Sounds opposite of how the world thinks doesn’t it?
-If we don’t first start looking at Jesus, the one who made us, reading his word, we will never learn all there is he wants us to know about ourselves and our insides.
-Jesus was saying to the Pharisees, look inside yourself and at your sins and what you are doing… you are living not from me but from yourselves.
-The Pharisees desired only to lift themselves up in their own eyes and other people’s eyes, to be seen, to be recognized, be pointed to and revered.
-They cared so much for the outside and their power but never took the time to look deep inside.
+Our thoughts are most important to him.
+It’s opposite of how the world thinks isn’t it?
+If we don’t start looking at Jesus, the one who made us, reading his word to help us understand what he thinks, we will never learn all there is he wants us to know about him, ourselves, our insides, and this world.
+Jesus was saying to the Pharisees, look inside yourselves and at your sins and what you are doing… you are living not from me but from yourselves.
+The Pharisees desired only to lift themselves up in their own eyes and other people’s eyes, to be seen, to be recognized, be pointed to, and revered.
+They cared so much for the outside and their power, but never took the time to look deep inside within and see the lack thereof.
 The Old Testament had laws that said if a person touched a grave he was unclean.
 Jesus said because of the Pharisees corruptness they were guilty of making everyone else who came into contact with them unclean also.
-Innocent people became contaminated themselves with sin and got caught up in uncleanness too because of not staying close enough to God and not their leaders.
-Their leaders uncleanness was sin.
-And sin keeps a person separated from God.
+Innocent people became contaminated themselves with sin and got caught up in uncleanness too, because of not staying close enough to God, and staying away from these truly ungodly leaders.
+Sin keeps a person separated from God.
+But Jesus has provided a way for us.

 How blind can a person be right?!
 The Pharisees wanted to be known for building tombs for the prophets but didn’t look at how their forefathers could possibly be wrong in killing the prophets?
 This is because they refused to even consider Jesus.
-Jesus talked about the load people had to carry on the inside because of all the Pharisees’ rules, and how the ‘experts in the law’ didn’t do anything about it… uncaring, selfish and blind that they were.
-And even after Jesus leaves, the Pharisees continue to conspire against Jesus instead of having a look inside themselves and trying to understand even a little what Jesus was talking to them about.
+Jesus talked about the load people had to carry on the inside because of all the Pharisees’ rules, and how the ‘experts in the law’ didn’t do anything about it… uncaring, selfish and truly blind that they were because of no empathy here in their lives.
+And even after Jesus leaves, the Pharisees continue to conspire against Jesus instead of having a look inside themselves and trying to understand even a little of what Jesus was talking to them about.
 Attack and do not look inside to see if there might be even a grain of truth inside!
 And in reality if they had they would have seen that Jesus was telling them the whole truth.
 He was their long awaited Messiah!
-We must take the time for our insides to be thought about.
+We must take time for our inside, our conscience, to be thought about.
 God wants us to compare ourselves to what we see and hear about in his word.
 Why?
-Because our thoughts and feelings can be wrong unless we compare them against God’s word of truth.
+Because our thoughts and feelings can be wrong unless we compare them against the truth of God’s word.
 He gives us the straight story about ourselves.
 Just ask him to help you.
+You can change and be better for it!

 Glory be to God for providing a way for us!